-Immigration ban in UAE, also known as travel ban, is one of the more confusing topics facing employers and workers in the UAE.
+Immigration ban in UAE, also known as UAE travel ban or UAE visa ban, is one of the more confusing topics facing employers and workers in the UAE.
 Despite a push by the public authorities to codify practice, the application of an immigration ban can still be arbitrary, and subject to the discretion of the officials involved in the process.
 This article aims to provide some clarity on travel bans in the UAE, how they are applied, and how long they may apply.

 What is an immigration ban in UAE?

 Immigration ban is a separate ban that is administered by the Immigration and Naturalization Department, part of the Ministry of Interior.
 These bans apply across the UAE without exception, both inside and outside the free zones.
 Immigration bans are enforced by the Immigration and Naturalization Department and the Ministry of Interior; and further prevents the person from entering or staying in the country.
 An immigration ban is typically followed by an order to leave the UAE.